ransaked1/ProjectileMotionCalculator/README.md

 # ProjectileMotionCalculator

 This group project is the final deliverable for a Python application at the end of my Engineering Foundation Year at the UoS.
-It aims to demonstrate and show the theory behind the motion of a proejctile in diverse settings and environments.
+It aims to demonstrate and show the theory behind the motion of a projectile in diverse settings and environments.
 While not fully completed and in need of work, it showcases a good use of the best coding practices with a fully functioning testing suite, code eficiency, version control and uses of crossplatfom graphics.

 Known issues:
 - There is no trajectory line when initHeight is non-zero because we can't draw it properly using Tkinter's canvas